Skip to main content

 • Principle of least privilege: Scope tokens tightly, granting permissions to only what’s truly needed;

-• Audit trails and compliance: Every token leaves a record, supporting governance standards like GDPR, HIPAA, or SOC 2.
+• Audit trails and compliance: Every token leaves a record, supporting data governance standards like GDPR, HIPAA, or SOC 2.

 Think of access tokens like an office badge instead of a physical key.
 A key is permanent—you can only open the doors it was cut for, and if it’s lost, you have to replace the locks.
 A badge, on the other hand, can be programmed with different access levels and set to expire when you no longer need it.
 If it’s lost, it’s simple to deactivate and issue a new one.